-Application Pressure - Atmospheric or Slightly Negative: The GPR-1100 is not equipped with integral sample pump.
-An external sample pump capable of pulling sample from atmosphere to a pressure down to ~ 40 inches of water column is recommended.
-However, the user must ensure that by using external pump, the intrinsic safety of the analyzer is not compromised.
+Application Pressure - Atmospheric or Slightly Negative: The GPR-1200P is equipped with integral sample pump.
+The pump is capable of pulling sample from atmosphere to a pressure down to 40 inches of water column.
+For analyzer without a sample pump, external sample pump may be deployed.
+However, user must ensure that by using external pump, the intrinsic safety of the analyzer is not compromised.

-Positioning of a Sampling Pump: For low % oxygen measurements, an optional external sample pump may be used upstream of the sensor to push the sample across the sensor and out to atmosphere.
-For low PPM oxygen measurements, an optional external sampling pump should be positioned downstream of the sensor to draw the sample from the process, by the sensor and out to atmosphere.
+Positioning of a Sampling Pump: For % oxygen measurements, an optional external sample pump may be used upstream of the sensor to push the sample across the sensor and out to atmosphere.
+For PPM oxygen measurements, an optional external sampling pump should be positioned downstream of the sensor to draw the sample from the process, by the sensor and out to atmosphere.
 A flow meter is generally not necessary to obtain the recommended flow rate with most sampling pumps.
 However, if the sample pump can pull/push more than 5 SCFH, a flow control valve must be used to control the sample flow.
 The flow control valve must be positioned in such a way that it does not generate any vacuum on the sensor.